mgmt-sa-tiger-team/sap-hana-workshop/exercises/rhel_sap/2-ha-cluster/README.md

 SAP Host preparation is a complex and long task that traditionally involves multiple teams and expertise to accomplish.
 There is not a unique document we can follow in order to get the system configured in the way SAP installers are expecting.
-SAP uses ‘SAP Notes’ to capture all these prerequisites and specific configurations that need to be done prior HANA and NetWeaver software could be installed.
+SAP uses ‘OSS Notes’ to capture all these prerequisites and specific configurations that need to be done prior to deploying the SAP HANA and / or SAP NetWeaver software.

 Red Hat Ansible Automation Platform provides a number of specific roles for SAP automation that greatly simplifies this workflow in a reliable and repeatable way.
 Ansible Roles are the primary mechanism for breaking Ansible Playbooks into